-College librarians can offer expertise in finding and using open educational resources ethically in your courses.
+College librarians can offer expertise in finding and using open educational resources (OER) ethically in your courses.
 Alexis Carlson was awarded the Gladys Williams Wolf Endowed Teaching Chair in Communications on Monday, April 4, 2016.
-See below my proposal.
-The endowed chair has made it possible for me to investigate the uses of OER materials in courses at IRSC.
+See the proposal below The endowed chair has made it possible to investigate the uses of OER in courses at IRSC.
 This LibGuide is an effort to direct faculty to sources of alternative materials which they may adopt to convert a course using free, open sources without sacrificing academically rigorous teaching and learning tools.
-If you do not see a subject you wish to find, please send me an e-mail to request one firstname.lastname@example.org Many OER repositories cover multiple subjects.
+If you do not see a subject you wish to find, please send an e-mail to request one to firstname.lastname@example.org Many OER repositories cover multiple subjects.
 This guide also offers you general research tools and search strategies to find materials.

-In an effort to make the use of OERs at IRSC more commonplace, please know that faculty may contact any of the librarians to discuss this issue and the availability of discipline specific OERs.
-The Learning Resources department partnered with the Virtual Campus in the implementation of a professional development series on OERs in the Institute for Academic Excellence to fulfill some of the endowed teaching chair goals.
-Concerned faculty should discuss options for incorporating OERs with an instructional designer into courses that are Quality Matters certified.
+In an effort to make the use of OER at IRSC more commonplace, please know that faculty may contact any of the librarians to discuss this issue and the availability of discipline specific OER.
+The Learning Resources department partnered with the Virtual Campus in the implementation of a professional development series on OER in the Institute for Academic Excellence to fulfill some of the endowed teaching chair goals.
+Concerned faculty should discuss options for incorporating OER with an instructional designer into courses that are Quality Matters certified.